AGENTS

 Stay up to date with Extension.js release notes, feature announcements, and ecosystem updates for cross-browser extension development.

-Follow the latest news and updates from the team at Extension.js!
-Here, you will find information about new releases, features, and more.
-For the latest updates, we are also available on [Twitter](https://twitter.com/extension_js) and [Discord](https://discord.gg/extensionjs).
+Follow the latest Extension.js updates.
+Find information about new releases, features, and more.
+You can also follow along on [Twitter](https://twitter.com/extension_js) and [Discord](https://discord.gg/extensionjs).

 ## [Announcing v3.0.0](/blog/announcing-3-0-0)